 Sparrows are very common in India but people are noticing something amiss.
 The sparrows chirping outside have lessened in numbers.
 Many city dwellers state that the urban landscape has destroyed the sparrow’s habitat- sparrows build nests in holes, roofs, and corners of many houses, but now with the new minimalist kind of architecture, they aren’t able to do so.
 Another reason why have sparrows disappeared is the heavy usage of pesticides in agriculture.
 The grain that a sparrow relishes is contaminated.
 In England, where statistics are more on hand, state that there has been a gradual decline in the population of the sparrow even in the countryside.
 Perhaps agricultural practices are at fault, but the situation is so dire that a few sub species are even listed as endangered.
 How many sparrows are there in the world today can be gauged by the dismal findings in such two countries.

 How many sparrows are there in the world today?
 Why are they so few?

-The Sparrow has long been considered a barometer of the environment they co-habit with human beings; and the aspect of loosing this bird will surely hit hard not only the environmentalists, but also the general public.
-How to save sparrows should be a matter of concern to everyone- if for nothing else than for the fact that a looming environmental disaster could be on the way as has been observed throughout history- when birds change their migration routes, it is a sign of harsh climatic changes.
+The Sparrow has long been considered a barometer of the environment they co-habit with human beings.
+Moreover, the aspect of loosing this bird will surely hit hard not only the environmentalists but also the general public.
+How to save sparrows should be a matter of concern to everyone.
+If for nothing else than for the fact that a looming environmental disaster could be on the way as has been observed throughout history.
+When birds change their migration routes, it is a sign of harsh climatic changes.
 Also, for a fact that the bird has been a part of our society since civilizations began- just as the dog or cow has come to represent human settlement, so has the sparrow.
 Furthermore, all the environmental hazards that are affecting these birds is surely affecting us on some level as well.
 The sparrow perhaps isn’t really everywhere.
 And it is indeed sad.